Showing results 1 - 90 of 90

 This summary from a Better Buildings Residential Network peer exchange call focused on how organizations can diversify and grow new revenue streams and types of financing approaches used to make resources stretch further and help homeowners finance upgrades.
 Speakers include Connecticut Green Bank, Sealed, and Craft3.

-This summary from a Better Buildings Residential Network peer exchange call focused on developing messaging and branding strategies.
+This summary from a Better Buildings Residential Network peer exchange call focused on how home energy upgrades can support electric vehicle adoption.

 This summary from a Better Buildings Residential Network peer exchange call focused on strategies for contractor training.

-This summary from a Better Buildings Residential Network peer exchange call focused on the benefits and challenges of local programs connecting to national campaigns.
+This summary from a Better Buildings Residential Network peer exchange call focused on community-based outreach and organizing strategies to market home energy assessments and upgrades.

-This peer exchange call summary focused on strategies and challenges of working with rental property owners and tenants on multifamily upgrades.
+This peer exchange call summary focused on lender-based fees and sharing costs with lending partners.

 Each ResStock fact sheet presents the potential for residential energy and utility bill savings for the state.
 The top ten energy savings home improvements are highlighted.